Deploy your first workflow-based application¶

-This tutorial introduces you to the essentials of Ryax usage through its web interface by creating a backend system for a video detection app.
-The goal of this workflow is to process a video to detect object displayed on the video.
+This tutorial introduces you to the essentials of Ryax usage through its web interface by creating a workflow for an application performing object detection on videos using AI techniques.
+The goal of this workflow is to process a video to detect objects displayed on the video.

-Here is a step-by-step description of this backend workflow:
+Here is a step-by-step description of this AI-based workflow:

-• Run video frames through a LiveNet object detection algorithm
+Run video frames through a Tensorflow-based object detection inference

-• Upload result video to an AWS S3 bucket (optional step)
+Upload result video to an AWS S3 bucket

 For more information about this workflow, please refer to its complete documentation.